metabase/metabase/docs/troubleshooting-guide/index.md

 - [Safari][safari]
 - [Edge][edge]

-### Upgrading Metabase

-Metabase adds new features and squashes bugs with each release.
-Upgrading to the latest and greatest may resolve your issue.
-See [Upgrading Metabase][upgrade] If you're using [Metabase Cloud][cloud], we'll handle the upgrades for you.
-You can checkout the [release notes][releases] to see what's new.

 ### Metabase tutorials

-For tutorials that walk you through how to use Metabase features, checkout [Learn Metabase][learn].
+For tutorials that walk you through how to use Metabase features, check out [Learn Metabase][learn].

 ### Metabase forum